-6.4: Scheduling
+6.4: Scheduling (not relevant to PGM)

-Scheduling allows you to program the panel to send On/Off commands to HA units at specific times.
+Scheduling allows you to program the control system to send On/Off commands to HA units at specific times.
 You can also program the days of the week that the schedule is active.